-The staff, students, parents and wider community attest to the welcoming atmosphere that exists at Resurrection School.

-Enrolments from Prep to Year 6 remain positive with new areas of family housing and the reputation of the school as contributing factors.
+The staff, students, parents and wider community attest to the calm, welcoming atmosphere that exists at Resurrection School.
+Enrolments from Prep to Year 6 remain positive with areas of family housing and the reputation of the school as contributing factors.

-Resurrection School offers a wide variety of educational opportunities and learning based on the Victorian Curriculum for all students.
+Resurrection School offers all students a wide variety of educational opportunities and learning based on the Victorian Curriculum.

-Resurrection School has undertaken various projects and initiatives in each of the five School Improvement Spheres, including: English as an Additional Language perspectives across all areas of learning, community engagement, building student voice/agency/leadership, enhancing teacher collaboration and building professional capacity, and focusing on improving Reading, Writing and Maths outcomes for all students.
+Resurrection School has undertaken various projects and initiatives in each of the five School Improvement Spheres, including: enhancing teacher collaboration and building professional capacity with a focus on improving Reading, Writing and Maths outcomes for all students, a community communication plan and enhancing student engagement in faith-based actions.

 We have positive relationships with the preschools and secondary colleges in our area.
-Resurrection School continues to evolve positively in all areas so as to achieve the highest possible standards for our students and school community.
+Resurrection School continues to strive for excellence in all areas so as to achieve the highest possible standards for our students and school community.